NetLogo/NetLogo/README.md

 ### In other repositories

 Source code for all of the extensions bundled with NetLogo is here on GitHub, in separate repositories, at [https://github.com/NetLogo/](https://github.com/NetLogo/).
+All of the bundled extensions are either public domain or open source.

-The Code Examples in the the Models Library are in the public domain ([CC0 notice](http://creativecommons.org/about/cc0)).
+The NetLogo Models Library is hosted in a Git repository on Assembla, at [https://www.assembla.com/code/models/git/nodes](https://www.assembla.com/code/models/git/nodes).
+Code Examples are in the public domain; most of the other models in the library are published under a permissive but non-open-source license.

-The rest of the Models Library is provided under a license which is not an open source license.